rehierl/node-tree-outliner/2-0-core-design/5-0-subsection.md

 A section always is presequent or subsequent to another section and insequent to itself.

-That is, because any sectioning node unconditionally declares exactly one new section.
+That is because any sectioning node unconditionally declares exactly one new section.
 And because there is a 1:1 relationship between the set of sections and the set of sectioning nodes, the order introduced above is total.
 That is, for any two sections it can be determined which of those is presequent to the